keent/libzfl/README.txt

 ### Documentation

-Each ZFL class has its own man page in the doc directory.
-The contents of the man page are cut/paste from the class header and source files.
-Please maintain the doc file as you add new methods or modify the class test method (which for most classes acts as the EXAMPLE code).
+Man pages are generated from the class header and source files.
+Please follow the zfl_base example.
+Create an empty man page (.txt) in doc/ before rebuilding.

 ### Porting ZFL

 When you try ZFL on an OS that it's not been used on (ever, or for a while), you will hit code that does not compile.
 In some cases the patches are trivial, in other cases (usually when porting to Windows), the work needed to build equivalent functionality may be quite heavy.
 In any case, the benefit is that once ported, the functionality is available to all applications.

-Before attempting to patch code for portability, please read the `zfl_prelude.h` header file.
+Before attempting to patch code for portability, please read the `zapi_prelude.h` header file.
 There are several typical types of changes you may need to make to get functionality working on a specific operating system:

-* Defining typedefs which are missing on that specific compiler: do this in zfl_prelude.h.
+* Defining typedefs which are missing on that specific compiler: do this in zapi_prelude.h.
-* Defining macros that rename exotic library functions to more conventional names: do this in zfl_prelude.h.
+* Defining macros that rename exotic library functions to more conventional names: do this in zapi_prelude.h.
 * Reimplementing specific methods to use a non-standard API: this is typically needed on Windows.
 Do this in the relevant class, using #ifdefs to properly differentiate code for different platforms.

 The canonical 'standard operating system' for all ZFL code is Linux, gcc, POSIX.

-### Memory Leak Testing

-To test against memory leaks we use the mtrace tool under Linux.
-The zfl_selftest.c program calls MALLOC_TRACE, which zfl_prelude.h sets to mtrace() under Linux.
-This is how we build and run the selftests with mtrace:

-    #  Run selftests and check memory
-    gcc -g -o zfl_selftest zfl*.c -lzmq
-    export MALLOC_TRACE=mtrace.txt
-    zfl_selftest -v
-    mtrace zfl_selftest mtrace.txt

-Note that mtrace is not threadsafe and will not work consistently in multithreaded applications or test cases.
-All test cases should therefore be single-threaded.

 ### This Document